deep-hwan/Next-ts-template/document/en/hooks/README.md

 - useUid : This is a hook that randomly generates an arbitrary string (id)

 - useViewport: This is a hook that can check the width and height values of the current screen layout

+- useScrollRestoration: It's a hook that reaches the scroll position of the page you moved when you do router.back(), and it's managed globally by \_app.tsx